 Diversity Based Immigrant Visas

-For SEPTEMBER immigrant numbers in the DV category are available to qualified DV-2022 applicants chargeable to all regions/eligible countries as follows.
+For MAY immigrant numbers in the DV category are available to qualified DV-2024 applicants chargeable to all regions/eligible countries as follows.
 When an allocation cut-off number is shown, visas are available only for applicants with DV regional lottery rank numbers BELOW the specified allocation cut-off number:

 All DV Chargeability Areas Except Those Listed Separately